peterle93/Recommendations-with-IBM/README.md

 Analyzed the user articles from articles_community.csv and the user interactions from user-item-interactions.csv and producing different recommendation engines and analyse their performance.

+### Web app:

+The web app can be accessed here: https://recommendationibm.herokuapp.com/

 ## Instructions <a name="instructions"></a>

 Clone this repo to your computer